Meet The Teachers

 Carly is an alumni of RDE.
 She graduated in May 2018 from Western Michigan University with a Masters in Behavioral Science.
 She was a member of the Western Michigan University Dance Team.
 She choreographs for our competition team.
 She enjoys traveling to far away places and has visited Thailand, Ireland, Netherlands Scotland and England.
-She is married to Andrew MacKay and has two cats.
+She is married to Andrew MacKay and has two cats and two ducks.
 Carly works in the Kalamazoo area with young children of all ages and is passionate about making a difference in the lives of children.

 Shelby Franklin began her dance training at the age of 3 at Roxana's Dance Expressions in Clarkston, Michigan where she was able to study a wide variety of dance techniques for 14 years.
 In combination with this, she was able to get other technical and performance opportunities as a member of the Lake Orion Varsity Dance Team and Detroit Shockwave Crew.
 Shelby then continued at Grand Valley where she received her Bachelor of Science degree in both Allied Health and Dance.
 She had many opportunities at Grand Valley including performing in many faculty, student and guest artist works, being part of Move 2 The Beat Dance Crew, captain of the Laker Dance Team, and a teacher choreographer and competition judge around the Grand Rapids area.
 Going forward, Shelby will continue to find new positions in the dance world while using her Doctorate of Physical Therapy in order to better serve the dance community in a new way.